emsesp/EMS-ESP32/README.md

 ### Using ESPurna

 [ESPurna](https://github.com/xoseperez/espurna/wiki) is framework that handles most of the tedious tasks of building IoT devices so you can focus on the functionality you need.
 This replaces my ESPHelper code in the standalone version above.
 ESPurna is natively built on PlatformIO and Visual Studio Code too which is nice.
+The latest version supported is 1.13.3.
 So if you're brave, follow these steps:

 1. Download and install [NodeJS](https://nodejs.org/en/download).
 This gives you npm.
 Choose the LTS version
-2. Download ESPurna by cloning the ESPurna git repository from `https://github.com/xoseperez/espurna.git`
+2. Download ESPurna by cloning the ESPurna git repository (command palette, git clone, https://github.com/xoseperez/espurna.git)
 3. Restart VSC.
+4. From VSC open the folder `espurna\code`.
 PlatformIO should detect and set some things up for you automagically
-4. From VSC open the folder `espurna\code`
 5. open a terminal window (*ctrl-`*)
 6. Install the node modules: `npm install --only=dev`
 7. Build the web interface:  `node node_modules/gulp/bin/gulp.js`.
-This will create a compressed `code/espurna/static/index.html.gz.h`
-8. First time users build the filesystem by *ctrl-alt-t* and run the task 'uploadfs'
+This will create a compressed `code/espurna/static/index.html.gz.h`.
+If you get warnings about lf during the building edit `gulpfile.js` and change the line `'failOnError': true` to `false` as a temporary workaround.
+8. Modify the platformio.ini file making sure you add `-DUSE_CUSTOM_H -DUSE_EXTRA` to the `debug_flags`
-9. Copy these files from this repo's *espurna* directory to where you installed ESPurna
+9. Copy the following files from EMS-ESP-Boiler repo to where you installed ESPurna

 ```
-code/html/index.html
+espurna/index.html -> code/html/index.html
-code/config/custom.h
+espurna/custom.h -> code/config/custom.h
-code/espurna/boiler-espurna.ino
+espurna/boiler-espurna.ino -> code/espurna/boiler-espurna.ino
-code/espurna/ems*.*
+ems*.* -> code/espurna/
 ```

-10. Now build and upload as you usually would.
+10. Now build and upload as you usually would with PlatformIO (or ctrl-arl-t and choose the right build).
 Look at my version of platformio.ini as an example.
+11. When the firmware loads, use a wifi connected pc/mobile to connect to the Access Point called ESPURNA_XXXXXX.
+Use 'fibonacci' as the password.
+Navigate to `http://192.168.4.1` from a browser, set a new username and password when prompted, log off the wifi and reconnect to the AP using these new credentials.
+Again go to 192.168.4.1
+12. In the ADMIN page enable Telnet and SAVE
+13. In the WIFI page add your home wifi details, click SAVE and reboot, and go to the new IP
+14. Configure MQTT

 The Telnet functions are `BOILER.READ`, `BOILER.INFO` and a few others for reference. `HELP` will list them.
 Add your own functions to expand the functionality by calling the EMS* functions as in the examples.

-If you run into issues refer to ESPurna's official setup instructions [here](https://github.com/xoseperez/espurna/wiki/Build-and-update-from-Visual-Studio-Code-using-PlatformIO).
+If you run into issues refer to ESPurna's official setup instructions [here](https://github.com/xoseperez/espurna/wiki/Build-and-update-from-Visual-Studio-Code-using-PlatformIO) and [here](https://github.com/xoseperez/espurna/wiki/Configuration).

 This is what ESPurna looks like with the custom boiler code: